 Domestic violence is a crime in the Commonwealth of Massachusetts.
-Domestic violence can occur in all sorts of situations, but generally involves family members or those who were once romantically involved.
-This can involve very intense and conflicting feelings between people that can quickly erupt into threats of violence.
+Domestic violence can occur in all sorts of situations, but generally involves family members or individuals who were once romantically involved.
+These types of cases can involve very intense and conflicting feelings between people that quickly erupts into threats of violence.

-- placing another in fear of imminent serious physical harm; and
+(b) Placing another in fear of imminent serious physical harm;

-Family and household members include more than just immediate family, or those who live under one roof.
-For the purposes of the law, this includes persons who:
+Family and household members include more than just immediate family or those who live under one roof:

-- have a child together (whether they ever lived together or not); or
+(c) have a child together (whether they ever lived together or not);

 This broad definition could include a spouse, domestic partner, former spouse or domestic partner, current or ex-boyfriend or girlfriend, father, mother, cousin, and even a former roommate.

-Massachusetts has a mandatory arrest policy when it comes to domestic violence.
-If a police officer has probable cause to believe that someone has "abused" a "household or family member," then the officer must make an arrest.
-Even if someone called the police, but later changed their mind, and they no longer want to press charges, the police must still make an arrest if they believe domestic violence has occurred.
+Massachusetts has a policy regarding mandatory arrest when it comes to domestic violence.
+If a police officer determines they have probable cause to believe that someone has abused a household or family member, then the police officer is required to make an arrest.
+Even if someone called the police but later changed their mind and no longer wants to press any charges, the police are still required to make an arrest if they believe domestic violence has occurred.

-Domestic covers a wide variety of suspected crimes or violations including: assault, battery, stalking, sexual assault, emotional or verbal abuse, child abuse; kidnapping, false imprisonment; or dating violence.
-Depending on the crime, and any past criminal record, the charge could be a misdemeanor or a felony.
-However, even a misdemeanor domestic violence charge will result in an arrest.
+Domestic violence covers a wide variety of suspected crimes or violations including assault, battery, stalking, sexual assault, emotional or verbal abuse, child abuse, kidnapping, false imprisonment, or dating violence.
+Depending on the crime and any past criminal record, the charge could be a misdemeanor or a felony.
+However, even a misdemeanor domestic violence offense will result in an arrest.

-Penalties related to domestic violence may depend on the underlying abuse or assault, or violation of a protective order.
+Penalties for domestic violence may depend upon the underlying abuse or assault, or violation of a 209A protective order:

-Assault and battery: Domestic assault and battery may result in fines of up to $1,000 and up to 2 and a half years in prison.
-In some situations, the jail time may be greater, Where there was serious bodily injury; if there was a restraining order; or the victim is pregnant and there was reason to know the victim was pregnant, penalties can increase to jail time of up to 5 years, and fines of up to $5,000.
+- Assault and battery – Domestic assault and battery may result in fines up to $1,000 and up to 2.5 years in prison.
+In some situations, the jail time may be greater, including if there was serious bodily injury, if there was a restraining order, or if the victim was pregnant and there was reason to know the victim was pregnant.
+In these cases, the penalties can increase to imprisonment of up to 5 years and fines of up to $5,000.

-Violating a 209A restraining order: Violation of an abuse prevention protective order can result in penalties, even where no abuse took place.
-This can include a sentence of up to two and a half years in jail, and fines of up to $5,000.
+- Violating a 209A restraining order – Violation of an abuse prevention protective order may result in penalties, even if no abuse took place.
+This can include a sentence of up to 2.5 years in jail and fines of up to $5,000.

-Additional penalties: In domestic violence cases, the court also has discretion to issue a number of order and restrictions.
-These orders could include: an anger management program; substance abuse management, certified batterer intervention program; a restraining or no-contact order; supervised visitation; fees and monetary support; GPS tracking device; and child custody.
+- Additional penalties – In domestic violence cases, the court also has the discretion to issue a number of orders and restrictions.
+These orders could include an anger management program, substance abuse management, certified batterer intervention program, a restraining or no-contact order, supervised visitation, fees and monetary support, GPS tracking device, and child custody.

-If false allegations were made, a defense attorney can point out inconsistencies in the accusers statements, or call other witnesses to corroborate the accused's version of the facts.
-Another possible defense may include a claim of self-defense, or the defense of another, such as protecting one's children.
+If the accuser made false allegations, a defense lawyer can point out inconsistencies in their statements or call other witnesses to corroborate your version of the facts.
+Another possible defense may include a claim of self-defense or the defense of someone else, such as protecting your children.

-If you are charged with domestic violence in Boston, MA, you may not know how to respond.
-You may believe that there was no harm done, or that another person was really the one responsible.
-To be labeled with domestic violence can affect your job opportunities, and your standing in the community.
-A qualified criminal defense attorney can help you navigate the difficult road ahead.
-We may be able to clarify the individual issues facing a client, identify the elements of the case, and defend their client in court.
-Call our law firm today at 617-391-0592.
+If you are charged with domestic violence in Boston, you may not know how to respond.
+You may believe that there was no harm done or that accuser was really the one responsible for the violence.
+To be labeled with domestic violence can affect your job opportunities and your standing in the community.
+A qualified domestic violence defense attorney in Boston can help you navigate the difficult road ahead.
+We work hard to clarify the individual issues facing our clients, identify the elements of each case, and defend our clients in court.